riraosan/LGFX_CVBS_brownian/README.md

 ## TODO

-To add NTP Clock on Brownian.
+- [x] To add NTP Clock on Brownian.
+- [ ] To slow down the display of Brownian motion.
+- [ ] To display any animation during WiFi connection.